fedora-infra/rpmautospec/doc/install.rst

 Installing the Python Library
 -----------------------------

-This Python package is installed using the `poetry` tool.
-Install a recent version of it and run `poetry install` to install it and the command line tool.
+This Python package is installed using the `uv` tool.
+Install a recent version of it and run `uv sync` to install it and the command line tool.

 .. important:
     The library requires a minimum Python version of 3.9.